Safety Tips for a Winter Weather Emergency: How to Prepare

 - Winterize your vehicle.
 This includes making sure your antifreeze levels are good, verifying that your battery and ignition system are in top condition, and replacing fuel and air filters.
 Check for the level and weight of your oil as heavier oils congeal more at low temperatures and don't lubricate as well.
 Also, be sure your windshield wipers are working well and install good winter tires with adequate tread for winter weather.
 In some extreme cases of icy and snowy terrain, you'll need to use chains or snow tires with studs.

 - Practice safe driving.
 Winter weather commutes can be dangerous if you are not prepared for the drive.
-Read our winter driving safety tips to keep yourself and your family safe if you find yourself driving in ice, snow or other risky weather conditions.

 - Pack an emergency kit in the trunk.
 This kit should contain items like booster cables in case your battery dies, sand or cat litter to place in the snow for traction, energy bars for protein, warm clothes and blankets, extra batteries for your smartphone, a shovel to dig out snow around your tires, and a flashlight for when it gets dark.